 In July 2015, the FASB issued ASU 2015-11, "Simplifying the Measurement of Inventory".
 Inventory under ASU 2015-11 is to be measured at the "lower of cost and net realizable value" which would eliminate the other two options that currently exist for "market": (1) replacement cost and (2) net realizable value less an approximately normal profit margin.
 ASU 2015-11 defines net realizable value as the "estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation."
 ASU No. 2015-11 is effective for fiscal periods beginning after December 15, 2016 and allows for early adoption.
-The Company does not expect the adoption of this standard to have a material effect on its Consolidated Financial Statements.
+The Company is currently evaluating the impact of the adoption of this standard on its Consolidated Financial Statements.